subvisual/subvisual.com/src/posts/2016-10-03-an-exercise-in-futility.md

 date: 2016-10-03
 tags:
   - development
+intro: >
-intro: "[Code golf](https://en.wikipedia.org/wiki/Code_golf) is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible."
+  Code golf is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.
 ---

 [Code golf](https://en.wikipedia.org/wiki/Code_golf) is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.